ManuNeuro/cortana/README.md

 **In the future:**
 - [ ] Cleaning and factoring the codes
 - [ ] Test and debug functionalities
+- [ ] Adding markdown display in active mode
-- [ ] Adding a voice and record button to use with the passive mode
+- [ ] Adding a voice and record action in passive mode